wp-plugins/2mb-autocode/readme.txt

 Simply put  ##do_top_home## or ##do_bottom_home## anywhere in the post.

+= My blog is broken and just shows the white screen of death after upgrading to 1.1 or 1.1.1! help! =

+Do not worry, the fix is a simple one:

+1. Delete or move the inline php plugin folder on your server, and the blog should be accessible again.
+1. Now upgrade to 2mb autocode version 1.1.2, which fixes this particular issue.
+1. Optional but highly recommended: Replace all [exec] or <exec> tags with [php] tags to allow 2mb autocode to do the php for you, and you will have no need for inline php.

 == Screenshots ==

 No screen shots at the moment.
 Sorry!

 == Changelog ==

+= 1.1.2 =
+*Very important!
+If you were using inline php to put php on your blog before, please upgrade to this version or uninstall inline php before upgrading to 2mb autocode 1.1.
+There was a problem that caused the two plugins to conflict, which has now been solved. *** NOTE *** if your blog is not accessible due to the conflict, do the following: Delete the inline php folder from your server, and all should be well.
+We're sorry for any inconvenience -- sometimes even plugin developers can screw up ;-).

 = 1.1.1 =
 *Added documentation to the plugin itself.